-Note: this article was originally published in September 2011 and was subsequently revised in June 2012 after purchase and use of additional neutral density filters.
+Note: this article was originally published in September 2011 and was most recently revised in September 2013 after purchase and use of additional neutral density filters.

 In Spring 2010, I bought my first neutral density filter.
 Before making the purchase, I did an inordinate amount of research (as I do with everything in my Photography Buying Guide), spending countless hours trying to determine how to get the best bang for my buck on a neutral density filter (or ND filter).
 I probably researched ND filters more than I researched my first camera!
 Since I had never before purchased such an expensive photo accessory that would get so little use, I wanted to make sure I got it right the first time.
 Lucky for me, the ND filter quickly paid for itself, as one of the first photos I took with the ND filter won me an Apple iPad in my university’s photo contest!